-Anytime you want to work on an App idea, it’s important to know the cost you can expect to turn your idea into reality.
+Anytime you want to work on an app idea, it’s important to know the cost you can expect to turn your idea into reality.
 There are currently three million apps in various app stores, and they all have been developed with different budgets.
 If you call several app development companies to figure out the cost of a given project, you can expect to get very different answers.
 It may be impossible for you to know which number is most appropriate.
 It takes time and effort for both the Idea Owner and the App Developers to come up with the most appropriate cost.

 But, what if there was a way to know the formula and process used by Developers to estimate the cost of an app?
 If you can know and understand the formula used by Developers, you can have a sense of the appropriate cost and then compare it with estimates provided.
 Many app development projects have the following models and cost can be divided into these models

 Simpalm’s team has used its seven years of experience to come up with a Universal Formula that anyone can use to estimate the cost of an app.
+Here it is:

 The hours required to build a mobile app depends upon a variety of factors including the size of the app, complexity, design requirements, the development process, backend server, maintenance, and several other related factors.
 A developer’s hourly rates depend upon the location and experience of the developer.
 An offshore vendor can charge between $15 and $25 per hour, a full onshore company can charge $70 to $150 per hour and a company with Onshore/Offshore resources may charge between $30 and $50/hour.

-Cost Factor 1: Estimate the Design Cost of an App
+3. Estimate the Design Cost of an App

 It is very important to create a thoughtful UI/UX for the application.
 It does not matter if your app is small or big, this is the most crucial step of app development.
 It takes time and money to do UI/UX well, however, it will save you cost and time in the long run.
-By having well-defined UI/UX requirements for the app, you can avoid cost escalation during development of the project.
+By having well-defined UI/UX requirements for the app, you can avoid cost escalation during the development of the project.
 The design process generally involves three key tasks:

 - Gather and understand the requirements in a Word document.